akharlamov/kharlamov.biz/content/about.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2020-12-05" aliases = ["about-me", "contact"] author = "Alexey Kharlamov"
+description = "A bit about myself and the website" date = "2020-12-05" aliases = ["about-me", "contact"] author = "Alexey Kharlamov"